Definition 1: Definition and Argument

 b: the great body of the people as contrasted with the elite —often used in plural <the underprivileged and disadvantaged masses (…) (MW, Mass)

-Arguments establishing a scientific definition of things are domain-dependent.
-An astronomy conference was necessary to redefine the term planet, and end the controversy over the status of Pluto.
+Arguments that establish a scientific definition of things are domain dependent.
+It took an astronomy conference was necessary to redefine the term planet, and end the controversy over the status of Pluto.

-The usual definition can be hardly recognizable under the technical definition.
-The following definition correspond to an everyday experience:
+The common definition can be hardly recognizable under the technical definition.
+The following definition corresponds to an everyday experience:

 1. A blocking of the alpha activity preceded by a transitional element that is expressed in the cortex region (a temporal tip-cortex)

-2. A more or less pronounced muscle jerk (a start);
+2. A more or less pronounced twitch (a start);

-So, I was referring to the “classical” reaction of surprise that you all know.
+So, I was referring to the “classic” surprise reaction that you all know.

 Henri Gastaud, [Discussion], 1974[1]